stephenoc390/hooked_ms4/README.md

 User details -
 username : admin /
-Password : letmeinhere
+Password : hooked2021

 ## User Experience (UX)

 - ### User Stories
- -  #### First-time Visitor Goals:
+ -  #### User Goals:
-    1. As a first time visitor, I want to understand the main purpose of the site and learn more about what it has to offer
+    1. As a User, I want to understand the main purpose of the site
-    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    2. As a User, I want to be able to easily navigate throughout the site to find content.
-    3. As a First Time Visitor, I want to be able to sign up to the website and create an account
+    3. As a User, I want to be able to sign up to the website and create an account
-    4. As a First Time Visitor, I want to be able to search for different types of fishing equipment
+    4. As a User, I want to be able to search for different types of fishing equipment
-    5. As a First Time Visitor, I want to be able to make a purchase
+    5. As a User, I want to be able to make a purchase
-    6. As a First Time Visitor, I want to be able to
+    6. As a User, I want to be able to change my order before purchase
-    6. As a First Time Visitor, I want to be able to logout of my new profile
+    7. As a User, I want to be able to logout of my profile
+    8. As a User,
+    As a User,
+    As a User,
+    As a User,
+    As a User,
+    As a User,

-  - #### Frequent/Logged in Visitor Goals
+  - #### Admin Goals
     1. As a Frequent User, I want to be able to check for more cocktails added by other users
     2. As a Frequent User, I want to be able to submit more cocktails and save them to the website